 All-female NYC high school sophomores or juniors have the opportunity to receive a 6-year high school to a college program and join a network of young women mentors and college coaches.
 Each participant is awarded a free laptop, tours to colleges and universities, and mentor/coaching opportunities.

-The scholarship is renewable, upon reapplication by the student, for up to three academic years (totaling six semesters for full-time or part-time enrollment, excluding summer school semesters and inter-sessions).
+The scholarship is renewable, upon reapplication by the student, for up to three academic years (totalling six semesters for full-time or part-time enrollment, excluding summer school semesters and inter-sessions).
 Existing scholarship recipients must reapply each year.